AndyOnWheels/Android-Native-Frameworks-Review/README.md

 https://sahal3.typeform.com/to/iQ5wBt

-http://mcaf.ee/zmk6qu (Same link safely shortened for tweeting/sharing)
+Same link safely shortened for tweeting/sharing: http://mcaf.ee/zmk6qu

 > To all who took the survey: Thank you so much for your honesty.
 Your answers are helping us a lot.